Maroon State School and Maroon War Memorial: Heritage listing

 Maroon State School and Maroon War Memorial was listed on the Queensland Heritage Register on 9 October 2015 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Maroon State School (established in 1891 as a provisional school) is important in demonstrating the evolution of state education and its associated architecture in Queensland.
 The place retains a collection of good representative examples of standard government designs that were architectural responses to prevailing government educational philosophies.

 These standard Department of Public Works-designed buildings include: a teacher's residence (1937), which is evidence of the Departmental policy of providing residences for married male head teachers in rural areas, as an inducement and to provide a resident caretaker on the site; and a small timber school building (1938), demonstrating the evolution of timber school buildings in providing adequate lighting and ventilation, and the provision of small teaching buildings in regional Queensland.

 The playshed (1910), and large grounds with mature trees, demonstrates the Queensland education system's recognition of the importance of play and aesthetics in the education of children.

 The Maroon War Memorial (1920), located at the front of the school, is important in demonstrating the school community's involvement in a major world event, and its size and presence in the landscape is a reflection of the magnitude of the loss suffered by the district.
 War memorials are a tribute to those who served, and those who died, from a particular community.
 They are an important element of Queensland's towns and cities and are also important in demonstrating a common pattern of commemoration across Queensland and Australia.
 The Maroon War Memorial also exemplifies the work of Ipswich stonemason and sculptor, Frank Williams, who designed and constructed a significant number of southeast Queensland World War I memorials.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Maroon State School is important in demonstrating the principal characteristics of Queensland state schools with their later modifications.
 These include: timber-framed buildings constructed to standard designs by the Queensland Government; and generous, landscaped sites with mature shade trees and play areas.
 The school is a good example of a modest, regional school complex.

-The teacher's residence is a good, intact example of the residence type of the interwar period - retaining its highset character, hipped roof with projecting gable, weatherboard-clad form, three bedrooms and early joinery.
+The teacher's residence is an intact example of the residence type of the interwar period, retaining its highset character, hipped roof with projecting gable, weatherboard-clad form, three bedrooms and early joinery.